lg2de/SimpleAccounting/README.md

 ## TODOs

-I am German and have no experience with English names for the financial world.
+I am German and have no experience with English terms in the financial world.
-So I'm pretty sure that some of the words I use are confusing for native speakers.
+Therefore, I am pretty sure that some of the words I used are confusing for native speakers.
-Maybe you want to help with the better naming?
+Perhaps you would like to help with better naming?

 ## Roadmap